efumagal/geo-3d-otel/README.md

 ### Flux
 Flux is deployed on a local K8s cluster, and changes in the [kustomize](kustomize/) folder in this repo will trigger the reconciliation.
 On a real project there may be different variants for each env (deployment, staging, production).

+## Observability

+The code is instrumented with [OpenTelemetry](https://opentelemetry.io) and in this particular example the traces and metrics are exported to [Honeycomb.io](https://www.honeycomb.io).
+[Otel Fiber](https://github.com/gofiber/contrib/tree/main/otelfiber) is used for HTTP calls, plus there are some custom spans created to check specific operations.

+Heatmap of HTTP calls during a load test:

+Single trace:

 ## Run Locally